Last Updated on November 3, 2021 by Anna Baumann

-I love to bake!
+I love baking!
 It’s so satisfying to create something from scratch.
-You start off with a bunch of ingredients and some empty bowls and suddenly you have something delicious that makes people smile!
-This particular recipe is my favorite coconut cake!
+You start off with a bunch of ingredients and some empty bowls and, POOF!
+Sweet happiness!
+This recipe is for my favorite coconut cake!

 Coconut is one of those things that people either love or hate.
-I happen to love it!
-I made it with raspberry filling this time, but you can use any kind you want.
+I love it!
+I usually make this with raspberry filling because my family thinks it tastes like a Hostess Zinger.
+But you can use any filling you like.
 That’s one of the great things about this recipe.
 It would taste amazing with pineapple, strawberry, blueberry, custard or anything else you can come up with.

 If you make it please tell me what you think!